-VIA builds on over 40 years of experience in Indonesia.
-Our current long-term program includes posts at environmental and community development NGOs, as well as English-teaching positions at universities.
+In 2023, VIA celebrated 55 years of collaboration and connections in Indonesia.
+Our current long-term program includes posts at environmental and community development NGOs, as well as English teaching positions at universities.
 Fellows work to improve the English skills of local NGO staff, design and implement community training modules, act as liaisons between staff and international funders, translate project reports, and conduct research.

 Myanmar is in the throes of rapid change, and our Myanmar fellows have the extraordinary opportunity to witness this transformation first-hand.
 As the political landscape shifts, educational access has never been more important – offering dynamic teaching opportunities at innovative institutions, including a bustling monastery school in Mandalay, a vocational school in the middle of the famous Inle Lake, and several rigorous English-language programs in the country’s lively capital of Yangon.

 - Parami University (remote), based in Chiang Mai, Thailand – 3 positions